 You know your snake plant has root rot if there’s a rotten smell coming from it.
 To save your plant, cut away any brown, mushy roots, or leaves and repot the healthy roots in fresh potting mix.
 But if your rhizomes (mass of roots) are destroyed, do leaf-cutting and propagate a new plant instead.

 If your snake plants look too yellow or brown, it could mean that they’re possibly affected by overwatering, pests, or root rot.
 Root rot could stress the plant and make it more vulnerable to pests making it worse for the plant.
 To prevent these conditions, manage the water levels as required

 Monitor the snake plant closely for any tiny bugs which can cause the leaves to curl in.
 The remedy to this condition is as simple as cutting away the highly curly leaves and spraying the plant with neem oil or vegetable soap.
 The new leaves would grow in time.

 Leaves Falling Over or Drooping

 Sometimes excess water, inadequate light, or poor potting material can cause snake plants to droop down.
-This is resulted due to the soggy soil that might be present in an inefficiently draining potting system.
-Therefore, secure the plant with better draining soil, sunlight and water only as required
+This is a result due to the soggy soil that might be present in an inefficiently draining potting system.
+Therefore, secure the plant with better-draining soil, sunlight, and water only as required